sinai-uja/textflow/README.md

 - **[SequenceToken.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/SequenceToken.py):** This module provides methods for creating a sequence from a token.

-- **[StylometryAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/StylometryAnalyzer.py):** This module provides a class methods for the calculation of different stylometry metrics on a sequence.
+- **[StylometryAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/StylometryAnalyzer.py):** This module provides class methods for the calculation of different stylometry metrics on a sequence.
 This class inherits from Analyzer.py

-- **[VolumetryAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/VolumetryAnalyzer.py):** This module provides a class methods for the calculation of different volumetry metrics on a sequence.
+- **[VolumetryAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/VolumetryAnalyzer.py):** This module provides class methods for the calculation of different volumetry metrics on a sequence.
 This class inherits from Analyzer.py

-- **[IronityAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/IronityAnalyzer.py):** This module provides a class methods for the calculation of the ironity on a sequence.
+- **[IronityAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/IronityAnalyzer.py):** This module provides class methods for the calculation of the ironity on a sequence.
 This class inherits from Analyzer.py

-- **[NERAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/NERAnalyzer.py):** This module provides a class methods for the search of different NER on a sequence.
+- **[NERAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/NERAnalyzer.py):** This module provides class methods for the search of different NER on a sequence.
 This class inherits from Analyzer.py

-- **[NGramsAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/NGramsAnalyzer.py):** This module provides a class methods for the calculation of n-grams and their frequence on a sequence.
+- **[NGramsAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/NGramsAnalyzer.py):** This module provides class methods for the calculation of n-grams and their frequence on a sequence.
 This class inherits from Analyzer.py

-- **[EmojiAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/EmojiAnalyzer.py):** This module provides a class methods for the calculation of different emojis metrics on a sequence.
+- **[EmojiAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/EmojiAnalyzer.py):** This module provides class methods for the calculation of different emojis metrics on a sequence.
 This class inherits from Analyzer.py

 - **[TextEmojiPolarityAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/TextEmojiPolarityAnalyzer.py):** This module provides class methods to calculate the polarity of a text related to text emojis on a sequence.
 This class inherits from Analyzer.py

 - **[EmojiPolarityAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/EmojiPolarityAnalyzer.py):** This module provides class methods to calculate the polarity of a text related to emojis on a sequence.
+This class inherits from Analyzer.py

+- **[PerplexityAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/PerplexityAnalyzer.py):** This module provides class methods to calculate the perplexity of a text.
 This class inherits from Analyzer.py

 **Note:** All of the analyzers implemented by default are applied to plain text.